Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Analysis of non-idealities in the spin-dynamics reversion sequence.

 \section{Analysis of non-idealities in the spin-dynamics reversion sequence.}

-This appendix is dedicated to analyze the effects of non-idealities in the dynamics of the spins under the reversion sequence MREV8.
-In particular, we address the contribution of the non-secular terms in the dipolar Hamiltonian, which generally emerge when a period of unitary evolution under the dipolar Hamiltonian is enclosed between two pulses, as happens in the reversion sequences.

-To mitigate the effects of the non-secular part over the dynamics, the free evolution time is usually set as small as possible, but not shorter than the irradiation time.
+This appendix analyzes the effect of the non-secular terms of the dipolar Hamiltonian on the spin dynamics under the reversion sequence MREV8 (\fig{fig:Puls}(b)).
+The phase cycling of the component pulses aims to alternate the sign of the non-secular part between subsequent pulse pairs while keeping the same (inverted) sign of the secular part.
+Therefore, the average effect over the reversion and the free-evolution periods of this sequence is to cancel evolution under the secular dipolar Hamiltonian (see Chapter 2.\textbf{C}(b) from \cite{abragol82}).
+However, in actual non-ideal cases, there is a residual evolution due to non-secular terms.
+The time between pulses is usually set as small as possible (but not shorter than the pulses) to mitigate the residual effect.
 However, this strategy does not apply when long reversion periods are needed.

-We performed a numerical calculation of the signals produced by the experiment described in \sect{se:QEDetect}, on an 8-spin system having the geometry and dipolar couplings of the $^1$H nuclei in a PAA$_{d6}$ molecule \cite{SegZam2011}.
-The dynamics was calculated considering the spins as a closed system.
-In order to expose the effects of the non-secular dipolar terms, we calculated the outcome signals when the reversion sequence is a series of MREV8 blocks, we explored two different settings of the characteristic length $\tau_c$ of the individual blocks and their expected effect over different values of the preparation time $t_p$.
+We use an 8-spin system with the geometry and dipolar couplings of the $^1$H nuclei in a PAA$_{d6}$ molecule \cite{SegZam11}, and calculate the signals corresponding to the experiment shown in \fig{fig:Puls}(a) and described in \sect{se:QEDetect}, under the MREV8 sequence.

-The graphs on left column of \fig{Fig_Coer_JBR_FID_calc_PAAd6} show the spectra corresponding to the condition $\tau_1=5\mu$s and the left column to $\tau_1 =20\mu$s.
-The first row corresponds to $t_p=0$, or equivalently to reverting the FID (single-spin single-quantum signal); rows (b) and (c) correspond to preparation of the $\cal{S}$-order, and $\cal{W}$-order, respectively, and the preparation time in row (d) is an intermediate value between the former.
+The left column of \fig{fig:CalcCM_PAAd6} shows the spectra corresponding to $\tau_1 = 5\un{\mu s}$ and the right column to $\tau_1 = 20\un{\mu s}$.
+The first row corresponds to $t_p = 0\un{\mu s}$, or equivalently to reverting the FID (single-spin single-quantum signal); rows (b) and (c) correspond to preparation of the $\mathcal{S}$-order, and $\mathcal{W}$-order, respectively, and in row (d) the preparation time of a compound state between \mbox{$\mathcal{S}$-} and $\mathcal{W}$-order .
 The total reversion time in the $\tau$ axis is determined by the number of blocks.